-Most wastewater treatment plants are not able to remove salt from wastewater, so every bag of salt that goes into your water softener likely passes through the treatment plant and into a local stream.
+Most wastewater treatment plants are not able to remove salt from wastewater, so every bag of salt that goes into your water softener passes through the treatment plant and into a local lake or stream.
 If you are on a private septic system, softener salt is infiltrating into groundwater.
 Increasing your softener’s efficiency protects our freshwater resources.

 Take this Water Softener Self-Diagnostic to see if your softener is Salt Wise.